headrotor/pidp-python/README.md

 For use with Oscar Vermeulen's PiDP kit.
 Every home should have one.
 Go here: http://obsolescence.wix.com/obsolescence#!pidp-8/cbie

-My contribution: PiPanel.py -- use PiDP control panel switches to execute arbitrary commands and display status (mostly mpd music streaming info) on the LEDs
+My contribution: pipanel.py -- use PiDP control panel switches to execute arbitrary commands and display status (currently mpd music streaming info) on the LEDs

-Thank you Steve for doing the heavy interface lifting so we can do this!
+Thank you Steve for doing the heavy interface lifting to make this easier!

 NB: PYTHON 3 ONLY.
 Requires the PiDP_CP_NT.py library.